 3. Anne and her family were found when they were betrayed by someone—anonymous to this day—who knew where they were hiding.

 German officers raided the building and made arrests on August 4, 1944.
 The arresting officer, Karl Silberbauer, later said he vividly remembered arresting the Franks, and even reportedly told Otto Frank, “What a lovely daughter you have.”
 When Silberbauer’s actions were discovered in 1963, he was suspended from his job at the Viennese police force.
 He is quoted as saying, “Why pick on me after all these years?
 I only did my duty.
 Now I am suspended and I have just bought some new furniture and how am I going to pay for it?"
 After an investigation, he was allowed to return to his job.

 Silberbauer also later admitted that he bought a copy of The Diary of a Young Girl to see if he had been featured.
 He wasn’t.
 “Maybe I should have picked it up off the floor,” he said.

 4. Anne died in Bergen-Belsen concentration camp, but not in the gas chambers.

 Emaciated, she had already lost her mother to starvation, her sister to typhus, and believed her father to be dead.
-For a long time it was believe that three days after her sister’s death, Anne herself succumbed to typhus in March 1945—and that the camp was liberated by British troops a few weeks later.
+For a long time it was believed that three days after her sister’s death, Anne herself succumbed to typhus in March 1945—and that the camp was liberated by British troops a few weeks later.
 But in 2015, new research released by the Anne Frank House suggested that both Anne and her sister, Margot, may have died in February (one month earlier than was previously believed).

 5. Of the eight people who had been hiding in the Secret Annex, only one survived.